 "Please say something," she asks quietly, her eyes averting away.
 I can tell she is uncomfortable at my staring.
 I just cannot believe she is actually here.

 "What are you doing here?"
-These are the first words to enter my mind.
-I am not trying to be rude, just merely shocked to see her.
+I am not trying to be rude.
+I am simply shocked to see her.

 "I came to talk to you…about things," she replies.
 "I'm probably the last person you want to see after our last encounter, but I hope you'll give me a chance to explain.
 If not, I completely understand and won't hold it against you."

 There is something different about her presence.
 Her appearance is the same, her hair a little longer, but somehow she seems more mature.
 And beautiful.
 I am still trying to figure out if this is all a dream again as I continue to examine her.
 "Well, I would be lying if I said I wasn't curious to find out as to why you want to speak to me after all this time," I answer coolly.

 Isa nods her head, understanding my indifferent response.
 She sits on my father's couch as I slowly follow her.
 Her hands are in her lap, head down, still thinking of what to say.
 "I would ask how you've been but I'm honestly scared to know the answer," she chuckles nervously.

 "You don't need to try to make things comfortable for me.
 Just say what's on your mind," I say again more softly, still confused why she is in my father's study and not him.